-The annual train show is one of my 4.5-year-old son Miles’ favorite things to see, and this is his third year in a row attending.
-The show combines two major “attractions,” model trains and model architecture, with the buildings of New York City, complete with bridges, made out of plants (remember, this is the Botanical Gardens).
+The annual train show is one of my 4.5-year-old son’s favorite things to see, and this is his third year in a row attending.
+The show combines major “attractions,” model trains and model architecture, with the buildings of New York City, complete with bridges, made out of plants (remember, this is the Botanical Gardens).

-The Holiday Train Show can get very crowded, especially during peak season, which is why I suggested we get our tickets for the start of the day at 10 a.m.
-Tickets are timed, which means that you can’t enter until the time on your pre-purchased ticket, but once you are in, you can stay in as long as you like.
+The Holiday Train Show can get very crowded, especially during peak season, which is why I suggest getting tickets for the start of the day Tickets are timed, which means you can’t enter until the time on your pre-purchased ticket, but once you are in, you can stay in as long as you like.

 The Holiday Train Show is a little pricey but it’s a good chance to do an activity you can only do in the winter here in NYC.
 Strollers aren’t allowed, as there is no room, so bring a carrier if your child doesn’t walk.
 However, there is stroller parking for those parents that do bring their strollers.
 I drove up to the New York Botanical Gardens with a friend, which is the easiest way to get there, but parking is expensive, if you don’t have a Wildlife Conservation Society membership.
 Metro-North is also a fast option, and right across the street.
 To get there via the subway requires a bus or a schlep as well.

 All in all, The Holiday Train Show at New York Botanical Gardens is a fun experience, if not a little redundant for me on my third trip.
 Fortunately, the kids loved it and that’s what matters!

 - Location: New York Botanical Gardens, 2900 Southern Boulevard, Bronx, NY

 - Hours: Generally, 10 a.m. to 6 p.m., Tuesday to Sunday and Monday federal holidays.

 - Tickets: $18 to $32, children under 2 get in free.
 Timed entry.
 Buy in advance.
 Buy tickets.